TIP-OFFS ANONYMOUS HOTLINE

 Image source: Glencore South Africa

-Waterval Mine and Operations has concluded its second five-year Social and Labour Plan (SLP) cycle.
-In compliance with Regulation 45 of the Mineral and Petroleum Resources Development Act, it is submitting its SLP for the reporting period from 1 January 2021 to 31 December 2025.
+Rietvly Mine and Operations has concluded its second five-year Social and Labour Plan (SLP) cycle.
+In line with Regulation 45 of the Mineral and Petroleum Resources Development Act, the company is submitting its SLP for the reporting period from 1 January 2021 to 31 December 2025.